On the physics of nested Markov models: a generalized probabilistic theory perspective: Results

-is a function of only $B$ and $C$, independent of $X$.
-Such an equality is called the Verma constraint~\cite{robins1986new,verma1990equivalence}.
-Different from the usual conditional independence conditions between random variables, the Verma constraint cannot be identified through the d-separation statements in $G$.
+which means that the defined quantity ${q(c|b) \coloneqq \sum_{a}p(a|x)p(c|x,a,b)}$ is independent of $X$.
+Moreover, $q(c|b)$ is a probability kernel.
+This independence relation is called the Verma constraint~\cite{robins1986new,verma1990equivalence}.
+Different from the usual conditional independence conditions between random variables, the Verma constraint cannot be identified through the $d$-separation statements in $G$.

+The original derivation of Verma constraints is restricted to Bayesian networks~\cite{robins1986new,verma1990equivalence}.
+In those proofs, besides the observed variables, the latent variables are also characterized as classical random variables.
+Verma constraints are obtained by decomposing the overall distribution of all the variables with respect to the usual Markov condition, applying the Bayes rule, and finally marginalizing over the distribution of latent variables.
 In classical causal theory, given a causal structure $G$, the set of probability distributions that satisfy all the usual conditional independence conditions and Verma constraints is considered as the nested Markov model associated with $G$~\cite{evans2017margins,richardson2023nested}, which we denote as $\NEST(G)$.
+The nested Markov model can be formally defined as the set of distributions, in which the $d$-separation statements about their identifiable kernels are consistent with conditional independence statements in the kernel space~\cite{richardson2023nested}.
+We shall rigorously define the model in Appendix~\ref{app:NestedDef}.
 The nested Markov model is proven to provide an algebraically complete description of the Bayesian network with latent variables, listing exactly all the equality constraints among observed variables~\cite{evans2017margins}.
 Namely, $\C(G)$ and $\NEST(G)$ define manifolds in the probability simplex that are equivalent up to the difference of inequality constraints.
 Since a classical causal structure usually poses additional constraints, we have $\C(G)\subseteq\NEST(G)$, and there are causal structures making the inclusion strict.